Frequently Asked Questions

 -

-Booking an appointment is easy.
-You can book your free 15-minute consultation by clicking here.
+You can book your free 20-minute consultation by clicking here.
 You can also reach out to me through a call, or email and I’ll guide you through the process.
-I'm here to make it as smooth as possible for you.

 For all subsequent bookings, existing clients will have access to online booking through JaneApp.